 Avoid sitting next to strangers of the opposite gender on any kind of transportation

 This includes buses, shared taxis, and minibusses.
 People will usually shuffle around a bit to get the order right.
 If you’re a solo woman taking a taxi, sit in the front passenger’s seat of the taxi.
 If traveling as a couple or with a guy, sit wherever you please.

-For more tips on taking taxis in Iran (and how to avoid being ripped off), check out our guide to taxis in Iran.
+For more tips on taking taxis in Iran (and how to avoid being ripped off), check out my guide to taxis in Iran.

 The male species in Iran